 Fig.4: Relative Signal Amplitudes for river runoff RR / N versus T = C + R for combinations in C, R)

 Both observables, total mass and river runoff, show a non unique behaviour with respect to combinations in C, R) for the same T = C + R and considerable deviations from the Single Storage approach (R = 10-3).
-Measurements of the signal amplitudes thus only provide coarse estimates of the total time constant T, yet do not allow to distinguish R versus C and to separate catchment and river network storage.
+Measurements of the signal amplitudes thus only provide coarse estimates of the total time constant T, yet do not perrmit distinction betweenR and C and betweeen catchment and river network storage.

-However, so far, only the signal amplitudes are examined, yet not the specific properties of the time series, i.e. the dynamic response to input signals in form and phase.
+However, so far, only the signal amplitudes are examined, but not the specific properties of the time series, i.e. the dynamic response to input signals in form and phase.
 The convolution in the solution of the balance equation, Eq.(8) and (11), leads to a different phasing w.r.t. the input N(t), which can be utilized for a separation of the respective time constants.

 3.3 Phasing

 For the synthetic example with a sinusoidal recharge time series N(t) as input the phasing of the different response signals is determined by the fit of a sinusoidal function (Fig.5).
-This allows to easily determine the phasing and thus the relative phase shift between the signals.
+This facilitates the easy determination of the phasing and thus the relative phase shift between the signals.
 Masses and the related runoffs are in phase for the same storage compartments, Eq.(15).
 For a negligible river network time constant (R = 10-3) river runoff RR is in phase with the catchment storage MC.

 Fig.5: Phasing of river network mass w.r.t. recharge time series displayed versus C for different R